128technology/docs/docs/config_bgp.md

 ## Configuration

-Starting with a BGP over SVR configuration that has multiple BGP over SVR neighbors.

 The following configuration process assumes that we are starting with a BGP over SVR configuration that has multiple BGP over SVR neighbors.

 1. Configure the network interface neighborhoods so that each SVR adjacency is identified by a unique vector.
 If a particular network interface has multiple adjacencies, configure multiple neighborhoods on that interface.